MohammedMetw/Hospital-Management-System/README.md

     * Global error handling middleware for consistent error responses.
     * FluentValidation for all incoming requests, integrated via a MediatR pipeline.
     * Secure server-side logout using token blacklisting (with Redis or In-Memory Cache).
+* **📝 Structured Logging:** Implemented **Serilog** for structured, production-ready logging to files and the console, providing a trail and easy debugging.

 ## 🏗️ Architectural Overview

 This project is a practical implementation of **Clean Architecture**, emphasizing a clear separation of concerns and the Dependency Rule.